tejasvi-nagendrappa/events-viewer/README.md

 ## Live Demo

 This application is hosted using github pages.
-You can click [here](https://tejasvi-nagendrappa.github.io/events-viewer).
+You can click [here for an hosted demo] (https://tejasvi-nagendrappa.github.io/events-viewer).

 ## Steps to run this project